Conditional probability tensor decompositions for multivariate categorical response regression: Model

-For any nonzero tensor, there always exist a constant $R\geq 1$ such that a rank-$R$ tensor decomposition holds.
-However, the relationship between the tensor rank and the tensor dimension is not as straightforward as in the matrix case (i.e., the rank of a matrix is no more than its row or column dimension).
-We next consider generalizing the rank-one structure to an arbitrary rank-$R$.
-Motivated by Theorem~\ref{pn:rankone}, the next theorem considers the decomposition of $\mbP(\mbx)$ into a sum of $R$ rank-one probability tensors (e.g., see Figure \ref{fig:decomp_illustration}).
-Similar to \eqref{rank1probT}, the unconstrained vectors $\mbp_{mr}(\mbx)\in\mbbR^{c_m}$ in the tensor rank decomposition will be restricted to the set of $c_m$-dimensional vectors with nonnegative elements, denoted by $\mbbR^{c_m}_{+}$, without loss of generality.
+Thus, motivated by model parsimony, we introduce the \textit{functional rank} of the probability tensor function $\mbP:\ \mbbR^p \to\Ptensor$ defining the conditional probability mass \eqref{ProbTensor}. \begin{definition} The functional rank of the probability tensor function $\mbP(\cdot)$ is the minimal number $R$ such that $\mbP(\cdot) = \sum_{r=1}^R\delta_r\mbP_r(\cdot)$ for $\delta_r>0$ and $\mbP_r:\ \mbbR^p\to\Ptensor^{(1)}$, $r\in[R]$. \end{definition} From the above definition, $\mbP_r(\cdot)$ has functional rank one and $\mbP_r(\mbx)\in\Ptensor^{(1)}$ is a rank-one probability tensor for all $\mbx$.
+We now consider generalizing the rank-one structure to an arbitrary rank-$R$.
+Motivated by Theorem~\ref{thm:rankone} and Definition~\ref{def:fptrank}, the next theorem considers the decomposition of $\mbP(\cdot)$ into a sum of $R$ rank-one probability tensor functions (see Figure \ref{fig:decomp_illustration}). \begin{theorem} If the functional rank of $\mbP:\ \mbbR^p\to\Ptensor$ is $R\geq1$, then it can be written as